ljbc1994/otho/README.md

 ### Options

-You can configure Otho by passing your options to `Otho.load`.
+You can configure Otho by passing options to `Otho.load`.
 These are the default options:

 ```js
 // Global options